How To Declutter Your Wardrobe With 10 Simple Questions

 #7.
 Does it have an upcoming purpose?

-Now, it’s probably a good idea to keep one of these items around for those occasions but you can still declutter your wardrobe of multiple copies.
+Now, it’s probably a good idea to keep one of these items around for those occasions, but you can still declutter your wardrobe with multiple copies.
 Choose your favorite and move forward!

 #8.
 Is it a duplicate?

-It may be that you bought a bag of undershirts for a certain season of your life when you needed them.
-If you no longer need the bulk of something then it’s a good time to declutter your wardrobe of any excess.
+You may have bought a bag of undershirts for a certain season of your life when you needed them.
+If you no longer need the bulk of something, then it’s a good time to declutter your wardrobe of any excess.

-If you've been collecting a new dress for every semi-formal event then now is a good time to do some eeny-meeny-miney-mo and reduce to a couple.
+If you've been collecting a new dress for every semi-formal event, now is a good time to do some eeny-meeny-miney-mo and reduce it to a couple.
 Of all the questions to ask when decluttering your clothes, this is the most straightforward.

 #9.
 Is it sentimental?